 Facelift Newport Beach

-A facelift improves the most visible signs of aging in the lower face and neck by tightening the loose underlying muscles and re-draping the skin.
-Short-scar techniques are available for selected patients.
+Dr. Grover’s Newport Beach facelift improves the most visible signs of aging in the lower face and neck by tightening loose underlying muscles and re-draping the skin.
+Short-scar or minilift techniques are available for selected patients.

 Endoscopic (minimally invasive surgery with camera-assistance) techniques may also be used to address the aging midface or cheeks.

-The procedure is performed under local or general anesthesia in an outpatient setting.
+The procedure is performed under general anesthesia in an outpatient setting.